Multi-state nexus complexity

 A tax audit without automated records of every transaction, rate, and exemption applied is an expensive, time-consuming nightmare.
 The software maintains the audit trail automatically.

 Tax Compliance is part of PHASE 1: DATA FOUNDATION.
+Sequence it around the records and workflows it depends on.

 ERP with clean customer data (ship-to addresses, tax-exempt status) and product data with correct tax codes.
 The tax engine calculates based on this data.